SixArm/topics/topics/string-search-algorithms/index.md

 * Z-Algorithm: Computes the Z-array, which represents the longest substring starting from each position that matches the beginning of the text.
 Good for multiple patterns.

 * Trie Data Structure: A tree-like structure that stores a dynamic set of strings.
-It is commonly used for dictionary search and autocomplete.
+It is useful for dictionary search and autocomplete.

 * Regular Expressions (Regex): A powerful way to define search patterns for text using a formal language.
-Regex engines are available in many programming languages and are widely used for text pattern matching.
+Regex engines are available in many programming languages and are widely used.